 George Soros' Open Society Foundations name new president after years of layoffs and transition

-NEW YORK -- George Soros' Open Society Foundations announced a leadership change Monday with its president Mark Malloch-Brown stepping down, set to be replaced by a senior leader, Binaifer Nowrojee.
+NEW YORK -- George Soros' Open Society Foundations announced a leadership change Monday with its president Mark Malloch-Brown stepping down in June, set to be replaced by a senior leader, Binaifer Nowrojee.
+She will be the first woman from the global south to lead OSF.

 Soros, the billionaire investor, said in a statement that when he started the foundations decades ago, he hoped its work would be global in scope.